e3modelling/OPEN-PROM/docs/model/02_model_overview.md

 is compatible with established global models (e.g. MAgPIE), facilitating both the linking of the models and the comparison of results.
 The current regional breakdown is shown in {numref}`fig-regions` and the table below.

+In research mode the model solves this full 39-region set (`resCy` in `core/sets.gms`).
+The wider country list (`allCy`) additionally contains `RWO` ("rest of world"), a dummy element retained for the lighter development and smoke-test workflows rather than for the standard research configuration.

 :::{important}
 During the DIAMOND project the start year of the simulation moved from 2021 to 2024, adding short-term realism, and the spatial resolution expanded from 15 to 39 regions.